Reopening the Hole Argument: The Choquet-Bruhat--Geroch theorem

 This formulation of the (spatial) initial-value problem for the (vacuum) Einstein equations was an achievement by itself.
-In particular, it cleverly circumvents the vicious circle one ends in by trying to find initial data for an already given spacetime (solving the Einstein equations); for it is part of the problem to find the latter from the given initial data, and hence one cannot give say $dg/dt$ at $t=0$ as initial data.
+In particular, it circumvents the vicious circle one is forced into if one tries to find initial data for an already given spacetime (solving the Einstein equations); for it is part of the problem to find the latter from the given initial data, and hence one cannot give say $dg/dt(t=0)$ as initial data.

 However, the main achievement concerns the existence and uniqueness of $(M,g,\iota)$, which depends on a suitable notion of \emph{maximality} (as in the far simpler case of \textsc{ode}s, where in order to guarantee uniqueness the time interval on which the solution is defined should be maximal).
 This notion is also non-trivial, and tied to \GR.
-Namely: \begin{itemize} \item A \emph{maximal Cauchy development} or \emph{maximal globally hyperbolic development},\footnote{It might be thought that isometries enter surreptitiously via this definition of maximality, but this is not the case.
-The appearance of isometries is a consequence of a local version of Theorem \ref{YCBG}: \emph{Any two Cauchy developments $(M,g,\iota)$ and $(M',g',\iota')$ of the same (smooth) initial data are locally isometric, in that $\iota(\til{\Sg})$ and $\iota'(\til{\Sg})$ have open neighbourhoods $U$ and $U'$ in $M$ and $M'$, respectively, such that $(U,g)$ and $(U',g')$ are isometric through a diffeomorphism $\psi:U'\raw U$ satisfying \er{psg}.} See Choquet-Bruhat (2009), Theorem VI.8.4, or Ringstr\"{o}m (2009), Theorem 14.3.} acronym \mghd, of given smooth initial data $(\til{\Sg},\g,\tilde{k})$, satisfying the constraints \er{MC0}, is a Cauchy development $(M,g,\iota)$ with the property that for any other Cauchy development = globally hyperbolic development $(M',g',\iota')$ of these same data there exists an embedding $\ps:M'\raw M$ that preserves time orientation, metric, and Cauchy surface as defined by $\iota$, i.e., one has
+Namely: \begin{itemize} \item A \emph{maximal Cauchy development} or \emph{maximal globally hyperbolic development}, acronym \mghd, of given smooth initial data $(\til{\Sg},\g,\tilde{k})$, satisfying the constraints \er{MC0}, is a Cauchy development $(M,g,\iota)$ with the property that for any other Cauchy development = globally hyperbolic development $(M',g',\iota')$ of these same data there exists an embedding $\ps:M'\raw M$ that preserves time orientation, metric, and Cauchy surface as defined by $\iota$, i.e., one has